simons-public/snapzap/README.md

 `snapzap` requires libzfs and libspl (typically included with zfs-utils).
 Use `make` to use the included Makefile to build with `cmake` and `make install` with elevated privileges to install.
 If `cmake` isn't installed, it can be compiled with `make snapzap` instead.
 Other Makefile targets include `clean`, `check` (using cppcheck), and `tidy` (using clang-format and clang-tidy).

+Currently builds with OpenZFS 2.2.2 on Linux, work is being done to port it to FreeBSD.

 ## Examples:

 Example systemd scripts are included in the examples directory for daily and weekly systemd timers and services.